AI Hallucinations (with Stewart Lee and Sarah Wynn-Williams)

 And it will go

 yes.
 But if you ask him, is he worse?
-It might put up a bit of a fight before a group.
+He might put up a bit of a fight before agreeing.

 But it's going to go with the leading question.
 Yes, that's, I mean, you talked about weapons.